 Having lost her genie powers in Risky’s Revenge, the game prior to Pirate’s Curse, Shantae acquires new abilities by picking up items spread across multiple islands.
 As you begin to fill up your arsenal with useful pirate gadgets such as a cannon that grants Shantae an additional jump, areas that were previously inaccessible become available to explore.

 Next on the list is a Metroidvania-Roguelike that sees players exploring procedurally-generated environments where power-ups, obstacles, and enemies change with each run.
 In it, you take on the role of a lone robot attempting to destroy a dangerous monster called the Megabeast.

 When it comes to presentation and gameplay, A Robot Named Fight! takes clear direction from Metroidvanias that came before it while still finding ways to stand out in this modern era of gaming.
-Permadeath along with a seemingly infinite number of modifiers make each playthrough feel fresh and unpredictable while completing achievements unlocks new content, adding to the game’s replayability.
+Permadeath along with a seemingly infinite number of modifiers makes each playthrough feel fresh and unpredictable while completing achievements unlocks new content, adding to the game’s replayability.

 Metroid: Samus Returns (3DS)

 Of course, this list wouldn’t be complete without at least one game from either of the series the term originates from.
 Metroid: Samus Returns is a reimagining of 1991’s Metroid II: Return of Samus for Game Boy.
 You play as series’ protagonist Samus Aran, on a mission ordered by the Galactic Federation to exterminate the parasitic Metroids on their home planet.

 The game manages to stay truthful to the story and structure of the original while including a host of new features, such as a melee counterattack that allows Samus to deal additional damage to enemies, the ability to fire freely at any angle, and updated 3D models that blend nicely with the original’s 2D side-scrolling perspective.